Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>Figure 14: A typical attribute (table) info of a feature class.
 The fields array that’s shown as an example in Figure 11 and the attributeStorageInfo array in Figure 13 is derived from the attribute value of the above feature class.</p>
 </div>

-As it could be inferred from [Figure 11](images/figure-11.png) and [Figure 13](images/figure-13.png), a scene service layer exposes/includes **only** supported attribute field value types of a feature class.
+As it could be inferred that a scene service layer exposes/includes **only** supported attribute field value types of a feature class.
 As a result, the 'Shape' field ([see Figure 14](images/figure-14.png)), which is of _esriFieldTypeGeometry_ type, will not be included in the attribute cache of a scene layer.

-[see Table 24](Table_24.png) below which lists a feature layer's field data types (including its values and description).
+[Table 24](Table_24.png) below lists a feature layer's field data types (including its values and description).
 The I3S valueTypes column indicates the value types of the fields that are supported for attribute based mapping/symbology.

 <div>
 <img src="images/Table_24.png" title="Attribute data types supported by a scene service layer." alt="Attribute data types supported by a scene service layer.">